from the unseen-mechanized-eye dept.

-How many services and devices are actually being used by people we would rather not have these abilities at their fingertips?
+wiredmikey writes "Here's an interesting take on the IT security industry and tools being sold and used by to monitor internet users.
+It's no secret that many states and nations are censoring and monitoring the Internet.
+Many of these governments are considered authoritarian regimes, often times with trade restrictions and other sanctions against them.
+Most of these censorship systems are based on proprietary, enterprise hardware and solutions.
+Unfortunately, those who decide where these tools end up are often torn between conflicting interests.
+How many services and devices are actually being used by people whom we prefer would not have access to them?
 How long until they are used against us, even if indirectly?
-At which point do we have to stop looking at Information Security as a market, and begin viewing it as a matter of defense and (inter)national security?
+At which point do we have to stop looking at Information Security as a market, and begin viewing it as a matter of defense and (inter)national security?"

 "They that can give up essential liberty to obtain a little temporary